 Just as you would condition your hair after rinsing off the shampoo, you should also apply a cleansing conditioner on your beard.
 This is a winter must-have because it soothes the skin below the beard, thus making the beard look healthy and shiny.
-The product should be rubbed mostly into the roots, and left without washing for a couple of minutes to half an hour.
+The product should be rubbed mostly into the roots and left without washing for a couple of minutes to half an hour.

 As we’ve already mentioned, facial skin and body skin can really dry up during this winter period.
 Counteract the negative effects of this cold weather with beard butter.
-It is a product that locks in the moisture inside your skin and provides a perfect shield from harmful winter sun.
+It is a product that locks in the moisture inside your skin and provides a perfect shield from the harmful winter sun.

-Treat You Face
+Treat Your Face

 The best and most expensive plant won’t grow on a poor arid land.
 Make sure your face is the perfect groundwork for fabulous beard by undergoing cleansing and nourishing facial treatments, such as chemical peels, exfoliation, facial rejuvenation, LED light therapy, and anti-aging laser treatments.
 All of these will make your skin look younger, reduce your pores, and address specific problems, such as acne breakouts and cracked skin.
-As a result, your beard will grow faster, stronger and healthier giving you the look better than bearded John Snow, Rob Stark and Jamie Lannister combined.
+As a result, your beard will grow faster, stronger and healthier giving you the look better than bearded John Snow, Rob Stark, and Jamie Lannister combined.

 Winter is here.
 And only those prepared to deal with all the hardships it carries will have a hydrated and nourished beard that will make all the boys green of envy and all the girls’ weak at the knees.
 Follow these tips and you’ll be one of them.

 Peter is a men's grooming and lifestyle writer at The Beard Mag and High Street Gent magazine from the UK.
-Beside writing he worked as a grooming consultant for many fashion events around the UK & Europe.
+Besides writing he worked as a grooming consultant for many fashion events around the UK & Europe.
 Follow Peter on Twitter for more tips.